MarcelliMentore/rusty/integrations/spotify-integration/README.md

-# vitruvia Spotify Integration
+# cerebra Spotify Integration

 ## Overview
 This integration allows users to search for songs on Spotify using keywords.
 It leverages the Spotify API to fetch song details.
-The integration is designed to run as an local vitruvia on the Agentverse platform and can be interacted using deltaV, providing seamless song search functionality through a conversational interface.
+The integration is designed to run as an local cerebra on the Agentverse platform and can be interacted using deltaV, providing seamless song search functionality through a conversational interface.

 ## Steps to Use This Integration on DeltaV